juninhograo/JG.Speech.Robot/README.md

 # JG.Speech.Robot
-It is a simple interactive robot created using the technologies.
-C# + Windows + Speech.Recognition.
+It is a simple interactive robot created using the technologies: C# + Windows + Speech.Recognition.
 It was created to tell some stories and to have fun my own kids, there isn't a commercial purposes.
 The robot will read a text set in App.config file and will speech each words until tell all the story.

 <h3>Options</h3>